Repeating Tasks

 (() => {

-var action = new PlugIn.Action(function(selection, sender){
+const action = new PlugIn.Action(async function(selection, sender){

 if (selection.projects.length === 1){